umputun/reproxy/README.md

 Distributed as a single binary or as a docker container.

 Server can be set as FQDN, i.e. `s.example.com` or `*` (catch all).
-Requested url can be regex, for example `^/api/(.*)` and destination url may have regex matched groups, i.e. `http://d.example.com:8080/$1`.
+Requested url can be regex, for example `^/api/(.*)` and destination url may have regex matched groups in, i.e. `http://d.example.com:8080/$1`.
 For the example above `http://s.example.com/api/something?foo=bar` will be proxied to `http://d.example.com:8080/something?foo=bar`.

-For convenience, requests with the trailing `/` and without regex groups in expanded to `/(.*)` and destinations in those cases expanded to `/$1`.
+For convenience, requests with the trailing `/` and without regex groups expanded to `/(.*)`, and destinations in those cases expanded to `/$1`.
 I.e. `/api/` -> `http://127.0.0.1/service` will be translated to `^/api/(.*)` ->  `http://127.0.0.1/service/$1`

-Both HTTP and HTTPS supported for the server.
-For HTTPS static certificate can be used as well as automated ACME (Let's Encrypt) certificates.
+Both HTTP and HTTPS supported.
+For HTTPS, static certificate can be used as well as automated ACME (Let's Encrypt) certificates.
 Optional assets server can be used to serve static files.

 Starting reproxy requires at least one provider defined.
 The rest of parameters are strictly optional and have sane default.